dkolkena/adhd/adhd.md

 * Often has trouble waiting his/her turn.
 * Often interrupts or intrudes on others (e.g., butts into conversations or games)

+^ The Hyperactive subtype deals with feeling restless and fidgety.
+This is the "classic" stereotype of ADD.

 ^ For adults, at least 5 symptoms are required.

 ---